Pain Infusion Therapy

 PAIN INFUSION THERAPY FAQs

-Ketamine or Lidocaine can block certain receptors in the nerves in your body, altering painful sensations.
+Anesthetic medications can block certain receptors in the nerves in your body, altering painful sensations.

 This treatment is done in-clinic under the constant monitor of nurses and doctors.
 The infusion is delivered via a catheter in a vein in the arm or hand.